manavsehgal/reactspeedcoding/manuscript/c09-test-app-components.md

   1  https://google.com/#q=react%2Fprefer-stateless-function
   1  https://google.com/#q=react%2Fjsx-no-bind
 ~~~~~~~

-This round of lint fixes leads to further reduction of the problems from 300+ down to around 3 problems.
-A count we can live with for now.

 A> ## Elegance of React
 A> We have an awesome realization about the simple elegance of React at this point.